LivingLegacyMedia/vowbound/chapter_14.md

 "And Torin?"

 "Inside with you.
 If people start fragmenting, he's the only one who understands what that feels like.
 He can keep them calm while you're maintaining the tethers."
 Perin's expression was grim.
 "This is going to be messy, Cassian.
-Even if everything goes perfectly, you're talking about twenty-three people all experiencing trauma simultaneously.
+Even if everything goes perfectly, you're talking about twenty-some people all experiencing trauma simultaneously.
 Some will panic.
 Some will break down.
 Some might lash out."

 "I know."
 Cassian had been thinking about exactly that.
 "That's why I need you and Torin inside.
 I can't manage the trades *and* manage the people.
 I need to trust you to handle them."